 Why is infertility different?
-On one hand, male infertility has skyrocketed over recent years and yet we keep quiet about it.
+On one hand, male infertility has skyrocketed in recent years and yet we keep quiet about it.
 On the other, social pressures that lead women to delay motherhood for a decade or more compared with their grandmothers goes almost unremarked upon.
 Likewise, the term ‘secondary infertility’ is not part of our everyday vocabulary and many people barely talk about it.

-Male factor infertility has increased dramatically
+Male factor infertility is increasing dramatically

-- Men’s Health Forum, a charity supporting men’s health in England, Scotland and Wales.
+- Men’s Health Forum: A charity supporting men’s health in England, Scotland and Wales.

-Changing patterns of childbirth age for women
+Patterns of childbirth age for women are changing

 For women in the UK, the networks of support and advice relating to fertility problems are better known and more numerous than those for men.
 A good starting point for information is the fertility information page of the Royal College of Obstetricians and Gynaecologists.
 Some of the many support and counselling organisations which give women access to information and a chance to talk to and support each other include:

-- The Daisy Network, a charity supporting women with premature ovarian insufficiency (POI).
+- The Daisy Network: A charity supporting women with premature ovarian insufficiency (POI).

-Secondary infertility is the world’s unacknowledged infertility problem
+Secondary infertility: The unacknowledged infertility problem

-Primary infertility, refers to women and couples trying for their first child and affects around 15% of couples in the UK.
-But this is not the only form of infertility.
-Secondary infertility , which is the inability to become pregnant after having been pregnant before, affects one in 20 couples (5% of couples) and it can also shake our assumptions and cause major heartache.
-You can read more about this lesser-known problem in our IVI blog article about secondary infertility.
+Primary infertility refers to fertility problems when trying to conceive a first child.
+It affects around 15% of couples in the UK.
+However, this is not the only form of infertility.
+Secondary infertility is the inability to become pregnant after having been pregnant before.
+It affects one in every 20 couples – roughly 5% of all couples – and it can devastate our confidence and family dreams for the future, as well as cause major heartache.
+You can read more about this lesser-known problem in our blog article about secondary infertility.

 Talking to us at IVI

-There’s no doubt that talking about an infertility problem is a help, as long as you’re speaking to someone who is knowledgeable and sympathetic.
-Many infertility sufferers steer clear of opening up to friends, family and even their partners for fear of an uninformed or insensitive response.
-If you’d like to talk to us, at IVI we will tackle all your questions and concerns in detail and discuss with you you available treatments and options.
-You may also like to know that counselling is an integral part of all of our treatments at IVI.
+There’s no doubt that talking about infertility can help, as long as you’re speaking to someone who is knowledgeable and sympathetic.
+Many people suffering with infertility steer clear of opening up to friends, family, and even their partners for fear of an uninformed or insensitive response.
+At IVI, we’re here to help you tackle all your questions and concerns in detail.
+Whether you would like to learn about potential treatment options or just need a qualified fertility expert to discuss your situation with, we can provide support.
+You can also access our in-house counselling service, which is an integral part of all of our treatments at IVI.